membranefi/euroe-stablecoin/DEVELOPER.md

 ## Deployment

-The contracts can be deployed either directly through Hardhat or through a Fireblocks integration.
-This section explains Hardhat deployment - Fireblocks deployment is documented elsewhere.
+The contracts can be deployed either directly through Hardhat or through a Fireblocks integration (with the help of Hardhat).
+This section explains direct Hardhat deployment - Fireblocks deployment is documented elsewhere.
 Hardhat deployment also verifies the contracts in Etherscan.

 Steps:
 1. Set your environment variables in `.secrets.env`.
 You can see `.secrets.env.example` for the format.
 Note that you don't need any of the Fireblocks-related settings when deploying directly with Hardhat
-1. Deploy: `npx hardhat run scripts/deployManual.ts --network goerli`
+1. Deploy: `npx hardhat run scripts/deployManual.ts --network goerliDirect`
 1. Go to Etherscan and open the address given by the deployment script.
 Mark the contract as proxy in Etherscan.